opentelekomcloud-infra/typesense-peer-resolver/README.md

   name: typesense-service-account
   namespace: typesense
 ```

+### Assign the ServiceAccount to the Pod of the StatefulSet

 5) Finally, you can add the sidecar to the pod containers and set one of a handful of configuration parameters